Continuous Emissions Monitoring Report Format

 - For other IDEM-approved averaging times equal to or greater than 30 minutes, the actual percent opacity of each averaging period in excess of the applicable limit shall be reported. (i.e., for a 30-min. averaging period, each 30-min. exceedance is reported.)

-- For gaseous emissions - the excess emissions in units of the applicable standard in accordance with the applicable averaging time (1-hr block, 3-hr block, 3-hr rolling, etc.) shall be reported.
+- For gaseous, particulate matter, and mercury emissions - the excess emissions in units of the applicable standard in accordance with the applicable averaging time (1-hr block, 3-hr block, 3-hr rolling, etc.) shall be reported.
 The averaging time is specified in the applicable Federal/State Rule(s), and may also be specified in the facility operating permit.

 - For opacity: